CristianLazoQuispe/project-covid-detection-utec/README.md

-# Detection and Severity Classification of COVID-19 in posteroanterior X-Rays Images Using Deep Learning
+# Detection of COVID-19 in posteroanterior X-Rays Images Using Deep Learning